harish876/llmarena/README.md

 ```bash
 uv run python scripts/judge/answers_to_latex.py --comp path/to/competition
 ```
 This will compile all model answers in a PDF file in the folder `latex/path/to/competition`.
-Double-check the produced PDFs to check for compilation errors.
-They should be manually fixed.

 Now, collect all PDFs for all evaluated models in a single folder using:
 ```bash